 Without a systematic, scientific approach to studying social phenomena, society risks implementing misguided policies.
 These quick fixes fail to consider the complexity of social interactions and can perpetuate or even exacerbate the issues they aim to solve.
 The need, therefore, is for a sociological method that studies not only direct but also distant and unintended effects.
 This then allows for informed, sustainable social interventions rather than reactive measures.

-II - Can There Be a Social Science?
+II - Is There A Social Science?

 "If there is no natural causation throughout the actions of incorporated humanity, government and legislation are absurd." (p.
 46)